poupartfarms/poupartfarms.github.io/_posts/2016-11-18-electing-hate.md

 Quebecois de souche ("pure blooded Quebecois"), some anglophones, some immigrants, some a mix of the above.

-We were drawn in by the Montesori style educational program, the gentle nature of the educators, the pluralism that reflected our community, and ironically, the secularism of the daycare, which is far, far  more secular than the public school my older children now attend.
+We were drawn in by the Montessori style educational program, the gentle nature of the educators, the pluralism that reflected our community, and perhaps ironically, the secularism of the daycare, which is far, far more secular than the public school my older children now attend.

 One day around lunch time, our kids were on their way back from the park, and it just so happened that two of the educators that day were wearing niqabs.
-While this was nothing new to the people who lived in the neighbourhood, a real estate agent from somewhere else on the island was visiting a property and could not resist her racist urge to take a picture of the group and post it to Facebook -- uncensored (a likely violation of Quebec's [Charter of Rights and Freedoms](https://en.wikipedia.org/wiki/Quebec_Charter_of_Human_Rights_and_Freedoms), under which privacy is a respected right.)
+While this was nothing new to the people who lived in the neighbourhood, a real estate agent from somewhere else on the island was visiting a local property and could not resist her racist urge to take a picture of the group and post it to Facebook -- uncensored (a likely violation of Quebec's [Charter of Rights and Freedoms](https://en.wikipedia.org/wiki/Quebec_Charter_of_Human_Rights_and_Freedoms), under which privacy is a respected right.).
 I considered reposting the photo here, but the truth of the matter is, for many it is still a controversial photo, and it is not the point of this post.
-The photo would not have been out of place in any neighbourhood in Quebec in mid November.
+For the most part, photo would not have been out of place in any neighbourhood in Quebec in mid November.
 A group of 6 children aged between 3 and 5, walking with two educators in the neighbourhood.
 Everyone is bundled up for the weather, with the kids in winter jackets, boots, hats, and mittens.
 The two educators are likewise wearing protective clothing, but instead of having their faces covered with scarves, they are covered with a niqab.

 The results were immediate.
 The ground had been made fertile for hatred, thanks in part to ongoing rhetoric from the PQ and other politicians, and the photo